MASTAR-LAST/Voldemorts/README.md

 ## Note  📌
 **Use this tool in a super user mood.** 🥷🏼

+**The supported file formats table has a test time and version in its footer, any version that is released without updating the table could be not safe for any file formats _except text files._**

->  📛WARNING📛: ⚠️DO NOT ENCRYPT THE SAME FILE TWO TIMES OR YOU WILL BE UNABLE TO DECRYPT IT AGAIN⚠️
+**📛WARNING📛: ⚠️DO NOT ENCRYPT THE SAME FILE TWO TIMES OR YOU WILL BE UNABLE TO DECRYPT IT AGAIN⚠️**